 The first photographs showing the previously undiscovered "A-3" manufacturing date code stamped into the underside of the base plate/blade bed.
 This code is obscured when the razor is in its assembled state by the bottom plate.

-As per Gillette Historian, Greg McCoy, these A-3 type Toggles, both in nickel and gold, were produced in 1955 but were held to be sold later in a test market of Milwaukee for Father's Day 1956.
+These Serial Toggles, both in nickel and gold, were produced in 1955 but were held to be sold later in a test market of Milwaukee for Father's Day 1956.
 The Milwaukee market got 2800 units and they were sold by Gimbel's department stores for a retail of $7.50.
 Apparently, as per a retired Gillette Waukesha WI salesman, there was a friendship between the President of Gimbel Brothers company (Bernard F Gimbel) and the President of Gillette Safety Razor (Carl J Gilbert).
-Gimbel's department stores started in Milwaukee and eventually grew to a national powerhouse chain of 53 stores in the 1950s and 60s.
+Gimbel's department stores started in Milwaukee and eventually grew to a national powerhouse chain of 53 stores in the 1950's and 60's.
 Due to the personal relationship between Presidents and the size of Milwaukee (approximately 650,000 people) relative to the number of test razors available, it was selected as the city to market Gillette's fabulous new invention.